 READ MORE: The 10 Best Campgrounds In Boone NC

 16 Recreation Ln, Natural Bridge VA 24578 • 540-291-2727

 Yogi Bear’s Jellystone Park is located five miles from Natural Bridge State Park, near the James River.
 It has full-service RV sites, tent sites, and romantic cabins for rent.

 Jellystone’s Natural Bridge VA location includes a “splash park” water playground, regular playground, swimming pool, miniature golf course, and lakeside beach.

 There are also opportunities to fish, picnic, play arcade games, and have birthday parties.
-In other words, it’s essentially a full-on vacation resort.
+In other words, it’s essentially a full-on mountain resort.

 Jellystone also offers access to the Blue Ridge Parkway, Jefferson National Forest, and The Caverns at Natural Bridge.

 15 Appledore Ln, Natural Bridge VA 24578 • 540-291-2121

 With incarnations stretching back to the early 1800s, the Natural Bridge Historic Hotel as we know it today was constructed in the mid-1960s after the original Natural Bridge Hotel was destroyed in a fire.